 This section is gLite-centric and is completely missing EGI views on ARC and UNICORE integration via GLUE2.

 Structure of the resource level should be recommended and documented.

+SB: This is only intended to be a brief summary as an appendix, with a pointer to external documentation with the details.
+The way the information is collected by a top BDII is up to the implementation, and it’s entirely possible for gLite, ARC and UNICORE services to have different methods.

 Page 52, Section 5.1 BDII